JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 -- The 'Sync Settings' menu has the option to set all viewports to be synced by default.
 -- The 'Sync Settings' menu allows you to configure the synchronization to opperate via image position, or by frame index.
 Image position is the default.

+Export:
+-- The user can now choose which ROIs to export as a collection, instead of exporting all ROI's by default.
+-- The exported ROIs will become locked as before, and will be listed as an ROI collection in the ROI management interface.

 UI:
 -- Consolidated Help to a single interface.
 -- The ROI management UI now displays ROIs in organised ROI collections when imported.
 -- New export UI.

-Export:
--- The user can now choose which ROIs to export as a collection, instead of exporting all ROI's by default.
--- The exported ROIs will become locked as before, and will be listed as an ROI collection in the ROI management interface.

 ** 1.2.1 - Please use BOTH new plugins jars in the dist directory**

+UI:

 -- Cleaned up UI of subject and project views, so that they don't list roiCollections. roiCollections are still listed in the Session they correspond to (Thanks James D'Arcy!).
--- Updated EtherJ version.

 **1.2.0:**

-New:
+Features:

 Delete tools.
 Under the delete menu there is: